diyscif/diyscif/scif-thesis.md

 To secure the discussions, information processing, and conferences carried out inside the SCIF it is essential to design an effective acoustic protection system.
-Sound waves tend to find weakpoints in even the most well-designed systems, escaping through them to the outside where even the faintest emission can be captured and reconstructed with digital means.
+Sound waves tend to find weak-points in even the most well-designed systems, escaping through them to the outside where even the faintest emission can be captured and reconstructed with digital means.
 Therefore, it is necessary to pay meticulous attention to detail, both in the design and construction